 Cartoon by Jeff Browning/GoodEyeCreative.com

 This poster state for water fluoridation is also the state worst affected by arthritis: 15% of Kentucky workers had arthritis that interfered with work.
 The state least affected was Hawaii, where 3.4% of its workers reported work limitations.
 Hawaii is the least-fluoridated state (8.4%).
-See a chart of CDC data comparing 50 states' fluoridation vs. arthritis rates.

 Be Proud of Bend's 1956 Anti-Fluoridation Law